top of page

 Hollywood's renaissance requires addressing its "old story."

-Classical Hollywood Cinema Myths:
+Some famous Classical Hollywood Cinema myths:

-• Men and women cannot be friends.
+• Men and women cannot be friends

-• "Champion" is a gendered term.
+• "Champion" is a gendered term

-• Kids don’t know themselves.
+• Kids don’t know themselves

 François Truffaut once said that great films create a perfect illusion.
 But at some point, the film must pierce that illusion and depict reality.